Gilgo Beach serial killings: Additional six victims discovered in March and April 2011

-Valerie Mack / Melissa Taylor / "Manorville Jane Doe" / "Jane Doe No. 6"
+Valerie Mack ("Melissa Taylor"/"Manorville Jane Doe"/"Jane Doe No. 6")

 Valerie Mack, 24, also known as Melissa Taylor, was living in Philadelphia and working as an escort when she went missing in 2000.
-Like many of the victims, she was small in stature at approximately 5 ft, and she weighed approximately 100 lb.
-Mack had been subject to foster care from an early age and was never reported missing.
+Like many of the victims, she was small in stature, approximately 5 ft, and weighed approximately 100 lb.
+Mack had been in foster care from an early age and was never reported missing.
 She was the mother of a young son.

-Mack's partial remains were discovered in Manorville, New York on November 19, 2000, but were not identified until 2020.
-Her torso was found wrapped in garbage bags and dumped in the woods near the intersection of Halsey Manor Road and Mill Road, adjacent to a set of power lines and a nearby power line access road.
+Mack's partial remains were discovered in Manorville, New York, east of Gilgo Beach, on November 19, 2000.
+They were not identified until 2020.
+Her torso was found wrapped in garbage bags and dumped in the woods near the intersection of Halsey Manor Road and Mill Road, adjacent to power lines and a nearby access road.

-A head, right foot, and hands found on April 4, 2011, were at first determined to have belonged to an unidentified victim, dubbed "Jane Doe No. 6".
-In 2020 officials determined that they belonged to the same as-yet-unidentified woman whose torso had been found in 2000.
+A head, right foot, and hands found on April 4, 2011, were initially classified as belonging to an unidentified victim known as "Jane Doe No. 6".
+In 2020, officials determined that these remains belonged to the same woman whose torso had been found in 2000.

-On May 28, 2020, police announced that the remains had been identified as Valerie Mack, who had last been seen by family members in the spring or summer of 2000 in the area of Port Republic, New Jersey.
+On May 28, 2020, police announced that the remains had been identified as Valerie Mack, who had last been seen by family members in the spring or summer of 2000 in the Port Republic, New Jersey, area.

-The dismembered remains of Valerie Mack and Jessica Taylor were disposed of in a similar manner and in the same part of Manorville, suggesting a link.
-While Mack sometimes used the alias Melissa Taylor, Mack and Jessica Taylor were unrelated.
+The dismembered remains of Mack and Jessica Taylor were disposed of in a similar manner and in the same part of Manorville, suggesting a possible link.
+Although Mack sometimes used the alias Melissa Taylor, she and Jessica Taylor were not related.

-On December 17, 2024, Rex Heuermann was indicted for Valerie Mack's murder by the Suffolk District Attorney's office.
+On December 17, 2024, the Suffolk County District Attorney's Office indicted Heuermann for Mack's murder.

 Jessica Taylor

 Jessica Taylor, 20, was living in Manhattan when she went missing on July 21, 2003.
-On July 26, 2003, her torso was discovered 45 miles east of Gilgo Beach in Manorville, New York and was identified by DNA analysis later that year.
-Taylor's torso was found atop a pile of scrap wood at the end of a paved access road off Halsey Manor Road, just north of where it crosses the Long Island Expressway.
-Plastic sheeting was found underneath the torso, and a tattoo on her body had been mutilated with a sharp instrument.
-Further remains found on March 29, 2011, were matched to Taylor, including her skull, hands, and forearm.
+On July 26, her torso was discovered 45 miles east of Gilgo Beach in Manorville, New York, and was identified later that year through DNA analysis.
+Her torso was found atop a pile of scrap wood at the end of a paved access road off Halsey Manor Road, just north of the Long Island Expressway.
+Plastic sheeting was found beneath the torso, and a tattoo on her body had been mutilated with a sharp instrument.
+Additional remains found on March 29, 2011—including her skull, hands, and forearm—were matched to Taylor.

-Taylor worked in Washington, D.C. and Manhattan as a sex worker.
-She was last seen working around the Port Authority Bus Terminal in Manhattan between July 18 and 22, 2003.
+Taylor worked as a sex worker in Washington, D.C. and Manhattan.
+She was last seen working near the Port Authority Bus Terminal in Manhattan between July 18 and 22.